The 25 Best Restaurants in Stellenbosch

 Eike by Bertus Basson

 A homage to Eikestad (the city of oaks), Bertus Basson opened Eike in an historic building on Stellenbosch’s Dorp Street in 2019.
 The intimate space is beautifully styled with sumptuous emerald-green velvet chairs, an up-to-the-minute geometric-tiled wall and a kitchen that overlooks the 30-seater dining area.
-The five-course set menu is a paean to the seasons and nostalgic food memories, reflecting Bertus and head chef Daniël Oosthuizen’s passion for South African flavours.
-Expect tongue in cheek twists on classics, such as pap en vleis with tomato smoor; beef sirloin, oxtail pie with sweet mustard and turnip; or a re-imagined prawn cocktail; and desserts that give a new shine to the humble guava or strawberry.
+Three-course lunch and five-course dinner set menus are a paean to the seasons and nostalgic food memories, reflecting Bertus and head chef Michael Fuller’s passion for South African flavours.
+Expect tongue-in-cheek twists on classics, such as snoek en patat; beef sirloin and oxtail potjie; or a bobotie tartare; and desserts that give a new shine to the humble guava or strawberry.

 Contact 021 007 4231, info@eikerestaurant.com